Probation and Suspension Standards

-If you were previously registered with the office of Student Disability Services, please contact them again to make sure your documentation is still on file.
+If you were previously registered with the Student Disability Resource Center, please contact them again to make sure your documentation is still on file.
 If you were not previously registered but have a documented learning, mental, emotional, or physical disorder, registering with their office will be very beneficial.
-You can contact SDS at 803-777-6142.
+You can contact the SDRC at 803-777-6142.

-The Student Success Center offers free peer tutoring and supplemental instruction for a variety of classes.
-You can find more information at the Student Success Center website.
+The Student Success Center offers peer tutoring and supplemental instruction for a variety of classes.

 There are lots of ways to get involved on campus!
 Research shows that students who are more involved on campus perform better academically.
 Visit the Student Organizations website to learn more about opportunities for involvement on campus.

 If you have questions about on campus housing,please visit the University Housing website.